ishaanms/Breast_cancer_Prediction_using_NN/README.md

 # Breast-Cancer-Prediction-Using-Neural-Networks

 This project employs an Neural Network (NN) to predict breast cancer based on numerical features.
-With an accuracy of 93 % without overfitting also it consist preporcessing pipelines using which easier traformation of data which enhance Performance.
+With an accuracy of 93 % without overfitting also it consist preporcessing pipelines using which easier tranformation of data which enhance Performance.

 ## Breast Cancer Prediction Using Neural Networks